Park and Ride and bus services

 Babraham Road

-If coming from Babraham Road Park and Ride, then you need to take the PR4 service which stops at the Addenbrooke's Hospital main bus stop.
+If coming from Babraham Road Park and Ride, take the PR4 service which stops at the Addenbrooke's Hospital main bus stop.
 From here it is a 15-minute walk to Royal Papworth Hospital.

-Please note: Space at the Babraham Road site is temporarily reduced due to a major climate change project by Cambridgeshire County Council, who are installing solar panels at the site.
+Please note: Space at the Babraham Road site is temporarily reduced due to a major climate change project by Cambridgeshire County Council, who are installing solar panels.

 Cambridgeshire Guided Busway